 As a natural anti-inflammatory and digestive aid, ginger soothes the digestive system and relaxes the muscles of the colon, breaking up gas and relieving bloating.
 In a cup, add a slice of peeled fresh ginger to boiling hot water, let it cool, and sip slowly.

 The oils in peppermint stimulate the gallbladder to release bile that your body uses to digest fats and relieve spasms in the gastrointestinal tract.
 This release allows gas to pass and bloating to subside.
 Herbal tea also helps to rehydrate naturally.

 Many people find that mixing a tablespoon of apple cider vinegar into their smoothie or water bottle works well to kick-start digestion and reduce bloating.
-It's also shown to calm inflammation and boost energy, so you might feel peppy enough to head out for a quick workout.
+Apple cider vinegar also shown to calm inflammation and boost energy, so you might feel peppy enough to head out for a quick workout.